NextCenturyCorporation/AIDA-Interchange-Format/README.md

 *    a formal representation of the format in terms of an OWL ontology in `interchange-format.ttl`.
-     This ontology can be validated using the SHACL constraints file in `src/main/resources/edu/isi/gaia/aida_ontology.shacl`.
+     This ontology can be validated using the SHACL constraints file in `src/main/resources/com/ncc/aif/aida_ontology.shacl`.

 *    utilities to make it easier to work with this format.
+Java utilities are in `src/main/java/com/ncc/aif/AIFUtils.java`.
+These can be used by adding a Maven dependency on `com.ncc:aida-interchange:1.0.0-SNAPSHOT`.
+A Python translation of these utilities is in `python/aida_interchange/aifutils.py`.
+This version remains in active development.

+*    a version of the utilities written in Kotlin.
 JVM utilities are in `src/main/java/edu/isi/gaia/AIFUtils.kt`.
-Although written in Kotlin, these can be used from any JVM language by adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
-A Python translation of these utilities is in `python/aida_interchange/aifutils.py`.
+These can be used from any JVM language by adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
+This version will be deprecated at a later date.

 *    examples of how to use AIF.
-These are given in Java in the unit tests under `src/text/java/edu/isi/gaia/ExamplesAndValidationTests`.
+These are given in Java in the unit tests under `src/test/java/com/ncc/aif/ExamplesAndValidationTests`.
 A Python translation of these examples is in `python/tests/Examples.py`.
 If you run either set of examples, the corresponding Turtle output will be dumped.
 Validation tools for the Python output is currently in progress.

+	 * Validation tests that use the Kotlin implementation of AIF are located at `src/test/java/edu/isi/gaia/ExamplesAndValidationTests`.

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
      `src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`.
+ColdStart support is only available
+	 in Kotlin.

 *    code to translate a simple format for entity and event mentions in images to AIF:
-     `src/main/java/edu/isi/gaia/ImagesToAIF.kt`
+     `src/main/java/edu/isi/gaia/ImagesToAIF.kt`  This is currently only available in Kotlin.

 We recommend using Turtle format for AIF when working with single document files (for readability) but N-Triples for working with large KBs (for speed).

 # Installation

-* To install the JVM code, do `mvn install` from the root of this repository using Apache Maven.
+* To install the Java code, do `mvn install` from the root of this repository using Apache Maven.
 Repeat the `mvn install` if you pull an updated version of the code.
 You can run the tests, which should output the examples, by doing `mvn test`.
+* To install in the Kotlin version, do `mvn -f pom-gaia.xml install` from the root of this repository using Apache Maven.
+You can run the tests of the Kotlin version with `mvn -f pom-gaia.xml test`.
 * The Python code is not currently set up for installation; just add AIDA-Interchange-Format/python to your `PYTHONPATH`.

 # Using the AIF Library